MetalEgl/Shirtswitcher/README.md

 --updated minimap tooltips

---added disabling if aat least two shirts not found
+--added disabling if at least two shirts not found

 --7/20/2024